kyte-one/airlyftone-docs/docs/campaign/quests/quiz.md

 - Finally, click on Save and then Done to create the Quiz Action.

-If you are facing any issues with Quiz task creation, please drop a line at ** support@kyte.one **!
+If you are facing any issues with Quiz task creation, please drop a line at [support@airlyft.freshdesk.com](mailto:support@airlyft.freshdesk.com)!